YuriStratulat/Yuri-Stratulat/automation/testplan-automation.md

 #### Sync to server
 * After signing in, user will be able to sync data with the server;

+#### *Edge case*
+* User taps on "Sync to server" option.
+User will not be able to sync his content while being logged out.
+Warning message will be displayed

 #### Settings
 * User will be able to Sign up/log in with an email;
 * User can set a expense limit monthly by setting up a 5 digit number;